itsayellow/biorad1sc_doc/file_1sc_spec.md

 Within each Data Block are a series of Data Fields.
 (See Sections **Field Structure** and **Field Types** for descriptions)

 Fields can contain references to other fields, by using a uint32 Data ID to refer to other fields.
 Each referenceable field has its own unique Data ID recorded in its Field Header.

-After byte 4140, the entire file can be parsed as a series of contiguous Data Fields, with special parsing for Field Type 0 (End Of Data Block).
+The entire file can be parsed by reading a data format definition of a data Collection in each even-numbered Data Block, with the actual data in the following odd-numbered Data Block.
+The first Field in each odd-numbered Data Block is always (often?) the root Field of a hierarchical set of data based on references to other Data Fields inside the same Data Block.

+Alternatively, after byte 4140, the entire file can be parsed as a series of contiguous Data Fields, with special parsing for Field Type 0 (End Of Data Block).
 If parsing the entire file at once, (and not each Data Block in isolation,) one can use the following method when encountering Field Type 0:

 1. Parse the End Of Data Block Field
     * Field Type: 0